 The fact that the existing school facilities are inadequate is clear and not disputed.
 However, I have concerns regarding the sequential test undertaken.

 Firstly, the applicant's approach has been to seek approval for a development that will accommodate all requirements on a single site, i.e. the primary and secondary schools together with all sports facilities and play areas.
-While this is a legitimate approach and the school would benefit from a single development, nevertheless, in terms of the search for alternative sites, I consider that the alternative of keeping separate the primary and secondary schools, and the possibility of having the buildings and sporting facilities on separate needs to be investigated before development in the Green Belt is considered to be acceptable.
-I find it difficult to comprehend that there are no other more preferable sites within the particularly wide catchment area of the existing schools available which could accommodate the proposed development.
+While the school would benefit from a single development, nevertheless, in terms of the search for alternative sites, I consider that the alternative of keeping separate the primary and secondary schools, and the possibility of having the buildings and sporting facilities on separate sites cannot be disregarded before development in the Green Belt is considered to be acceptable.
+I find it difficult to comprehend that there are no other more preferable sites available within the particularly wide catchment area of the existing schools which could accommodate the proposed development.
 Secondly, I am concerned that many of the sites appear to have been dismissed for cursory reasons.
+Thirdly, potential alternatives are available at Land at the Former Ridge way School, Warwick which is currently being advertised for proposed sale.
+This is a 1.289 ha area of land at Montague Road, Warwick.
+Under the provisions of Section 77 of the Education Act, the County Council must market the site for community uses first, which would include a single faith school, as proposed.
+The applicants have not provided details of why this site would not be appropriate to meet their needs.
+3: & 6: